What’s a Visual Content Strategy? Your step-by-step guide to all the visual content you’ll need this year.

 We’re not going to call this a business resolution because — let’s be honest — do you really keep your resolutions?
 Your marketing goals are way too important to leave in the hands of a fickle resolution.
 Instead, here is your complete Visual Content Strategy for 2019.

 This plan is designed to lay out all the different types of visual content you’ll need for your marketing efforts in 2019, in order of highest to lowest importance.
-Like a list you can check as your budget allows you to, consider this your pocket guide to all the visual content elements you’ll need to support your marketing efforts in 2019.
+Like a list you can check as your budget allows, consider this your pocket guide to all the visual content elements you’ll need to support your marketing.